After 1,000 swings from 5 different players, we think the best USA bat for 2020 is Easton’s ADV drop 11.

 Our first impressions of the CF Zen are in its feel.
 The bat is an ultra excellent swing on hits and mishits and our clear favorite in terms of the best feeling at contact.
 Exit speeds were lovely, and they led the composite space in exit speed.

 The swing weight on the bat is accurate to the drop 10 form and lands right in the wheelhouse of a balanced bat.
 We do wish the barrel profile was more extensive than it is, as the profile is the smallest of all the $299+ bats on the market.
 But, we don’t value the barrel profile as much as others.

 We wish the bat came in a 29-inch option and, in no small measure, is the reason we think it not the best USA Bat for 2018.
 But, in terms of the two-piece composite space, we, REALLY, liked it.

 See our full Rawlings USABat Quatro Review

-In the first year of the USA Bat standard you cannot expect more from a two piece composite bat.
-The Rawlings Quatro is a super smooth smash with a big barrel and good balance.
+In the first year of the USA Bat standard, you cannot expect more from a two-piece composite bat.
+The Rawlings Quatro is a super smooth mash with a big barrel and right balance.
 We have no reason to think anyone with the bat will be disappointed.